scontain/sconectl/README.md

-# sconectl
+# `sconectl`

+## What is `sconectl`

-[`sconectl`](https://sconedocs.github.io/scone_mesh_tutorial/) helps to transform cloud-native applications into cloud-confidential applications.
-It supports transforming native services into confidential services and services meshes into confidential service meshes.
+`sconectl` is a tool to transform cloud-native applications into cloud-confidential applications.

+`sconectl` can

+- transform native services into confidential services,  and
+- services meshes into confidential service meshes.

+## Where to execute `sconectl`

-`sconectl` is a program that runs on your development machine and executes `scone` commands in containers: [`scone`](https://sconedocs.github.io/) is a platform to convert native applications into confidential applications.
+`sconectl` is a program that runs on your development machine and executes `scone` CLI commands in containers.
+For more details, see [`scone`](https://sconedocs.github.io/).

-We implemented this as as a Rust crate.
+Existing (native) executable can be transformed into confidential executable with the help of CLI `scone-signer` command we can convert native executable into a confidential applications.

+## What platforms / CPUs are supported by `sconectl`?

+- `sconectl` should run on any platform that supports Rust.
+It executes the `scone` CLI in containers.
+We implemented `sconectl` in Rust.
 Alternatively, you can define an `alias` for your shell (see below).

-## Relation to `sconify-image`

-`sconectl` complements [`sconify_image`](https://sconedocs.github.io/ee_sconify_image/).
-Actually, `sconectl` includes a wrapper for `sconify_image`: we can declare the arguments of `sconify_image` with the help of one or more **yaml** files.

-### Building confidential applications:

-- `sconify_image` helps to build confidential services that are deployed with the help of a single container image.
-- `sconectl` focuses on generating images for cloud-native services that are connected in a service mesh.
-The generation is declared with the help of *service files* (see below).

-- `sconectl` can  connect the services within an application with the help of a *mesh file* (see below)
+- While `scone` have been built for Intel SGX, the newest version also supports Intel TDX and AMD SEV-SNP.
+The

+**NOTE:** The `scone` CLI uses modern x86-64 CPU instructions.
+Running on ARM CPUs, not all x86-64  instructions are emulated.
+Hence, `scone` CLI command will fail if essential instructions like  (e.g., `rdrand`) are not available.

 ## Examples